Resolution in Support of a Criminal Justice Ombudsman Program

 WHEREAS, the Fifth and Fourteenth Amendments to the Constitution of the United States proclaim that no one shall be “deprived of life, liberty or property without due process of law.”
 In any investigation of law enforcement while acting under the color of law, due process rights for the law enforcement officer should be respected and reinforced.

-NOW THEREFORE BE IT RESOLVED: States need to embrace transparency and accountability within the criminal justice system by creating an ombudsman’s office that allows for effective communication, structure, and process between law enforcement and the communities in which they serve during the investigation of law enforcement related shootings or in-custody deaths,
+NOW THEREFORE BE IT RESOLVED: States need to embrace transparency and accountability within the criminal justice system by instituting an Ombudsman within the State Police bureau of criminal investigation that allows for effective communication, structure, and process between law enforcement and the communities in which they serve during the investigation of law enforcement related shootings or in-custody deaths.

-NOW THEREFORE BE IT RESOLVED: An ombudsman should investigate law enforcement related shootings and in-custody deaths and make a recommendation to the state’s attorney general for prosecution when appropriate and/or to the law enforcement agency for appropriate corrective action or discipline.
-The ombudsman will provide the public with an independent and impartial voice related to law enforcement related shootings or in-custody deaths.
+NOW THEREFORE BE IT RESOLVED: An Ombudsman shall work alongside local and state authorities to investigate law enforcement related shootings and in-custody deaths and make a recommendation for prosecution when appropriate or for appropriate corrective action or discipline.
+The Ombudsman will provide the public with an independent and impartial voice related to law enforcement related shootings or in-custody deaths.

-NOW THEREFORE BE IT RESOLVED: The ombudsman will have a staff of special agents with full police powers within the state to investigate all statutory crimes of the state in order to conduct full criminal investigations within this resolution.
-The ombudsman shall also have access to state crime scene technicians for crime scene response and be allowed to submit evidence to the state’s criminalistics laboratory.
+NOW THEREFORE BE IT RESOLVED: The Ombudsman will work under each state’s bureau of criminal investigation and will be appointed by the state’s bureau director.
+The Ombudsman will have a staff of special agents with full police powers within the state to investigate cases involving officer-involved shootings and in-custody deaths.
+The Ombudsman shall also have access to state crime scene technicians for crime scene response and be allowed to submit evidence to the state’s criminalistics laboratory.

-NOW THEREFORE BE IT RESOLVED: That the ombudsman shall have access to any local, state, federal agency records, or databases for investigative purposes.
-The ombudsman shall establish and manage a repository associated with their investigations that can be made available to law enforcement agencies and the general public.
+NOW THEREFORE BE IT RESOLVED: That the Ombudsman shall have access to any local, state, federal agency records, or databases for investigative purposes.
+The Ombudsman shall establish and manage a repository associated with their investigations that can be made available to law enforcement agencies and the general public, regardless of the ultimate recommendation of the Ombudsman at the end of the investigation.

-NOW THEREFORE BE IT RESOLED: That the ombudsman will have a public information officer that will be used to brief the public on law enforcement related shootings or in-custody deaths and operate a website that provides information about the ombudsman’s office and can accept complaints electronically from the public within that system.
+NOW THEREFORE BE IT RESOLVED: That the Ombudsman will have a public information officer that will be used to brief the public on law enforcement related shootings or in-custody deaths and operate a website that provides information about the ombudsman’s office and can accept complaints electronically from the public within that system.
+Any information that is released by the Ombudsman shall require approval from the relevant prosecutorial office.